Victoria-brami/Victoria-brami.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I am a Student in Machine Learning, just graduated from the ENS (Ecole Normale Supérieure) Paris-Saclay and Ecole des Ponts ParisTech with an MSc. in Applied Mathematics, Deep Learning and Computer Vision (**Master MVA**).
+<p style="width:100%;text-align:justify;">Hi there, I am a Student in Machine Learning, just graduated from the ENS (Ecole Normale Supérieure) Paris-Saclay and Ecole des Ponts ParisTech with an MSc. in Applied Mathematics, Deep Learning and Computer Vision (**Master MVA**).

 Previously I have done various research internships in Computer Vision.
-The latest one was in Valeo.ai where I was supervised by [Patrick Perez](http://ptrckprz.github.io): my research focused on developping Driver Monitoring Sytems throuch the analysis of the driver with 3D Pose Estimation.
+The latest one was in Valeo.ai where I was supervised by [Patrick Perez](http://ptrckprz.github.io): my research focused on developping Driver Monitoring Sytems throuch the analysis of the driver with 3D Pose Estimation.</p>

-<b>I am looking for a 4 to 5-6 months research internship in the field of Vision and Language/Speech models.
+<b style="width:100%;text-align:justify;">I am looking for a 4 to 5-6 months research internship in the field of Vision and Language/Speech models (Text-to-Image Video Generation, Visual QA, align text with videos, etc.).
 I am open to work in any place, especially in UK, Korea, Japan, Northern Europe, Canada and US.</b>

-You can also file in details the courses I followed during my master [here](https://victoria-brami.github.io/courses/) and my [resume](https://victoria-brami.github.io/cv/)
+<p style="width:100%;text-align:justify;">You can also file in details the courses I followed during my master [here](https://victoria-brami.github.io/courses/) and my [resume](https://victoria-brami.github.io/cv/)</p>

 Selected Projects